VATSALVARSHNEY108/B.O.I.-MARK-2/docs/OPENCV_HAND_GESTURE_GUIDE.md

 ## Overview

-VATSAL AI now includes an **enhanced hand gesture and face detection system** using pure OpenCV that works everywhere - no MediaPipe required!
+BOI (Barely Obeys Instructions) now includes an **enhanced hand gesture and face detection system** using pure OpenCV that works everywhere - no MediaPipe required!

 ## Features